For any on-campus emergency, dial ‘0’ or x7291 for the Campus Safety Department. From a cell phone dial 413-528-7291.

 Speak to someone from the Campus Safety Department or Student Affairs department about your needs.
 Consider before you arrive the answers to the following questions:

 If you obtained a restraining order from any court, bring it with you.
 Massachusetts has a reciprocal agreement with most states which allows local police officers to make an arrest based on a violation of an out-of-state restraining order.

 Take any threats seriously, especially if you have previous experience or knowledge that the other party has a history that includes the use of violence.
 If you are uncertain about your safety around your abuser, avoid contact and seek assistance from Student Affairs or Campus Safety.
 Alert friends to your concerns, and develop a plan to signal them if you are in danger.
 Ask them to call for help if they have any concerns about your safety.

 Alert others, if possible to your danger.
 If you are in a residence hall, make noise to alert neighbors.
 Try to get to safety and call the Campus Safety Department as soon as possible.
-The Security officer will use all reasonable means to protect the victim and prevent further abuse.
+The Campus Safety officer will use all reasonable means to protect the victim and prevent further abuse.
 The officer shall take, but is not limited to the following action:

 Get somewhere safe and report your situation to the Campus Safety Department yourself or with assistance from others around you.
-Inform Security if your attacker is still nearby and provide them with a description.
+Inform Campus Safety if your attacker is still nearby and provide them with a description.